Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A FIM is an application monitoring that some files are not modified, and sending an alert when they are modified.
 This can be used to ensure that the system files are never modified.

-ON Windows, the **SFC** (System File Checker) is a FIM utility allowing to scan and restore corrupted system files.
+On Windows, the **SFC** (System File Checker) is a FIM utility allowing to scan and restore corrupted system files.

 ## Cloud Security